gordielachance/wp-soundsystem/readme.txt

 Import a tracklist from a file or a music service like Spotify using the Tracklist Importer (see below).
 Export playlists in [XSPF](https://en.wikipedia.org/wiki/XML_Shareable_Playlist_Format) (XML Shareable Playlist Format).

-= Audio player =
+= Audio player (not implemented yet) =
-In the future (not implemented yet), an audio player will show up to play your tracks if they have supported sources, as described below.
+In the future, an audio player will show up to play your tracks if they have supported sources, as described below.
-It will use the native [MediaElement.js](http://www.mediaelementjs.com/) media framework; but we are waiting Wordpress to upgrade it as the current version that is shipped with Wordpress is obsolete.
+It will use the native [MediaElement.js](http://www.mediaelementjs.com/) media framework; but we are waiting Wordpress to upgrade it as the current version that is shipped with Wordpress is obsolete (see [ticket#39686](https://core.trac.wordpress.org/ticket/39686).

 = Music Sources Metabox =
 Set one or several music sources for your tracks when editing them; as on screenshot #8.